Interference Effects in $\mathbf{gg \to H \to Z \gamma}$ Beyond Leading Order

 where the various components read

-Here, we refrain from giving explicit expressions for the various amplitudes and the parton luminosity function $G_{gg}$, and simply describe the relevant contributions.

-For the interference, its first component $N_I^{\rm Re} \propto \hat s \!-\!
-M_H^2$ does not contribute to the cross section when integrating over $\hat s$ as $G_{gg}(\hat s)$ varies slowly over the total width $\Gamma_H$.
+Here, we refrain from giving explicit expressions for the various amplitudes and simply describe the relevant contributions.
+For the interference, its first component $N_I^{\rm Re} \propto {M}_{Z \gamma}^2 \!-\!
+M_H^2$ does not contribute to the cross section when integrating over the invariant mass, as the gluon luminosity varies slowly over the total width $\Gamma_H$.
 However, it distorts the resonance shape and shifts the position of the peak, changing the apparent mass of the resonance.
 On the other hand, the second interference term $N_I^{\rm Im}$ contributes to the cross section, though its contribution is suppressed by the small Higgs width $\Gamma_H$.

 The interference $N_I^{\rm Im}$ requires an absorptive part in the amplitudes.
 For the light quarks with $m_q \ll M_{Z,H}$, the contribution of mass corrections to the imaginary part is suppressed by powers of $4m_q^2/ M^2_{Z,H}$ relative to the value in the massless limit.
-The amplitudes for the induced $gg H$ and $HZ\gamma$ couplings involve imaginary components when the particles circulating in the loops have masses below the kinematical threshold, i.e., $\hat s = M_H^2 \geq 4m_X^2$, which is the case for bottom quarks.
+The amplitudes for the induced $gg H$ and $HZ\gamma$ couplings involve imaginary components when the particles circulating in the loops have masses below the kinematical threshold, i.e., $ M_H^2 \geq 4m_X^2$, which is the case for bottom quarks.
 In the case of the $HZ\gamma$ amplitude, the $b$--quark contribution is completely negligible.
-In turn, the $b$-quark contribution to the $Hgg$ amplitude is sizeable and its interference with the dominant top contribution represents about 10\% of the total amplitude and it has a non-negligible imaginary component \cite{Gunion:1989we,Djouadi:2005gi}.
+In turn, the $b$-quark contribution to the $Hgg$ amplitude is sizeable and its interference with the dominant top contribution represents about 10\% of the total amplitude (at LO) and it has a non-negligible imaginary component \cite{Gunion:1989we,Djouadi:2005gi}.

 {Since the focus of this paper is to assess whether the interference can resolve the tension between the SM prediction and the $H \to Z\gamma$ signal rate recently measured at the LHC, we consider those contributions that could be responsible for an enhancement of the interference effects which go beyond naive expectations from perturbative QCD.
 Such effects are usually given by strong phases, e.g., absorptive contributions arising from light on-shell particles in the loops.
 It is clear that such phases, if present, would come from virtual corrections, and are therefore correctly taken into account by the soft-virtual approximation.}}\\